knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="addvideocomment"></a>
 # **AddVideoComment**
-> ModelCommentResource AddVideoComment (int? videoId, ModelCommentResource commentResource)
+> CommentResource AddVideoComment (int? videoId, CommentResource commentResource)

 Add a new video comment